Tsallis Diversity and Corresponding Accumulation Curves

 Usually an integer giving the number permutations, but can also be a list of control values for the permutations as returned by the function

-, or a permutation matrix where each row gives the permuted indices.- raw
+how, or a permutation matrix where each row gives the permuted indices.- raw

 If

-then return summary statistics of permutations, and if TRUE then returns the individual permutations.- subset
+FALSEthen return summary statistics of permutations, and if TRUE then returns the individual permutations.- subset

 logical expression indicating sites (rows) to keep: missing values are taken as

-.- theta, phi
+FALSE.- theta, phi

 angles defining the viewing direction.

-the colatitude.- col
+thetagives the azimuthal direction andphithe colatitude.- col

 Colours used for surface.